Calebh101/dictionaries/README.md

 ## Dynamic Numbers

 Dynamic numbers are numbers that use a dynamic amount of bytes.
 They consist of one byte as a signature for the number, and a dynamic amount of bytes afterwards for the content, based on the signature.
 See the [`DynamicNumber` Documentation](https://github.com/Calebh101/localpkg-dart#dynamic-numbers) for how to parse them.

+# Addons

+Addons are Python scripts that can provide extra utilities to Dictionaries.
+You can use them by going to Addons > Manage Addons in the menu bar.